 One way that Kay encourages people to manage their stress is to remind them to minimize worry, stress and concern about things that they can’t control.
 We have legitimate things in our lives that cause us anxiety and stress without adding “First World Problems” to them.
 We simply have to let the little things go!

 Kay Frances has been studying stress management for a very long time and is passionate about sharing what she has learned through her research, education and personal experience.
-And, she presents it in a fun, funny and lively way.
+And, she presents it in a fun, funny and lively way for both live events and online as a Funny Virtual Speaker.
 Stress management has never been so fun!